andesol/personal-website/content/posts/use-reducer.md

 So the question might be: when to use `useState` and when `useReducer`?

-A rule of thumb would be to use `useState` for single pieces of state, and switch to `useReducer` when the state update depends on past changes or when the stat eis a structure with several sub-elements (`useReducer` is particularly useful to update objects or arrays in a controlled and testable manner).
+A rule of thumb would be to use `useState` for single pieces of state, and switch to `useReducer` when the state update depends on past changes or when the state is a structure with several sub-elements (`useReducer` is particularly useful to update objects or arrays in a controlled and testable manner).